joemasilotti/hotwire-native-blog-demo/README.md

 # Blog application for Hotwire Native demos

-Use this simple Rails blogging site for demoing Hotwire Native apps.
+Use this simple Rails blogging site to demo Hotwire Native apps.

 ## Quick start